Leo Tanaka: Chloe Brennan

-Leo with embarks on a casual relationship with his personal assistant Chloe Brennan (April Rose Pengilly).
+Leo embarks on a casual relationship with his personal assistant Chloe Brennan (April Rose Pengilly).
 The story begins when his boss Terese Willis (Rebekah Elmaloglou) wants to fire Chloe.
 He tries to tell her but she comes up with a new business idea which has potential.
 When Mishti breaks-up with Leo he wants fun and thinks Chloe will be a good distraction.
 A Neighbours publicist told Claire Crick from Soaplife that Leo realises that Chloe is not just the "bolshy" character she presents herself as and tries to seduce her.
 They added that Chloe initially refuses because she wants to behave professionally.
 Following a kiss, Chloe decides to seduce Leo and they have sex at work.
 David and Chloe are caught being intimate by her mother Fay Brennan (Zoe Bertram), who is not impressed by her conduct at work.

 Kano believed his character's casual arrangement with Chloe provided a "great distraction and rebound".
 He described it as a "really nice, light and fun storyline" following a turbulent time in Leo's life.
 Chloe is the type of woman Leo used to date during his time working the Sydney club scene.
 But Kano believed that Leo just wants fun, despite a potential relationship and added that it was another reminder of how alike Paul he is.
 Their affair does have consequences for them professionally because Lassiters policy tries to dissuade colleagues from pursuing each other romantically.
 Kano added "that's what makes it so exciting.
 The possibility of getting caught creates a thrill."